Asomeones222/chatgpt-latex-copier/README.md

 ## Features

 - **One-click Copy**: Adds a copy button next to LaTeX elements to simplify the copying process.
+- **Works with Word**: Two buttons will appear on hover, one to copy raw LaTeX, and the other to copy in MathML format which Word understands.

 ## Installation